On desktop, use a recent Windows Secured-core PC, MacBook or Chromebook. These all have numerous security advantages

 Mobile operating systems were designed with security as a foundational component.
 They were built with sandboxing, verified boot,

-Use either the stock operating system or preferably, GrapheneOS on a Pixel >=3.
+Use either the stock operating system or preferably, GrapheneOS on a Pixel ≥4.
 Do not

-root your device, do not keep your bootloader unlocked and stay away from alternative operating systems like LineageOS as
+root your device, do not keep your bootloader unlocked and stay away from alternative operating systems like LineageOS, as

 they substantially worsen the security model.
-Read
+Read the Android article for more details.

 Stay away from Linux phones.

-For privacy, use the Tor Browser and consider using the security slider.
+For privacy, use the Tor Browser, and consider using the security slider.
 Do not assume that "hardening" Firefox or

-other browsers will make it private, it won't.
+other browsers will make it private; it won't.

-Be aware that this has massively reduced security from other options as mentioned above.
+Be aware that this has massively reduced security from other options, as mentioned above.

 For a mixture of security and privacy, use Vanadium,

-Bromite or Brave although, none of these are
+Bromite or Brave, although none of these are

 as good as the Tor Browser when it comes to privacy.